gituser-rk/ESP32-LED-Matrix-SPI-MQTT/README.md

 # ESP32-LED-Matrix-SPI-MQTT
 MQTT WiFi Display with ESP32 and MAX7219 LED Matrix

+I use this unit to display the occupancy status of the bath rooms.
+Presence detectors and light status are the inputs.
+A script sets the string to be displayed to the MQTT topic.
+In case of no presence the string is cleared.
+Delay from setting the string in MQTT to appearing at the display is 1-3 seconds.

 Power consumption of the whole unit (WiFi active, MQTT subscribed) is 0.7 Watts with empty display and 1.2 Watts with scrolling text and brightness set to 3 of 15 (which is bright enough for my usage).
 Measured with a 230V power meter and USB charger supplying the power to the unit.
 Powering the display with 5 Volts is very bright.
 I tried it and decided to use the 3.3 Volts.